 Committee Executive Officers provide notification of Cabinet committee approvals directly to relevant ministerial offices.

 The Department of Treasury and Finance (DTF) costing comment will confirm whether there are budget impacts and whether the submission needs to be considered by BCC before being considered by Cabinet.

 Where a submission will have a clear negative budget impact and there is urgency surrounding the proposal, the Treasurer may authorise the submission to proceed to Cabinet (known as a bypass).
-The minister's office (Chief of Staff) must seek approval from the Treasurer to bypass Budget Cabinet Committee consideration.
+The submitting minister's office (Chief of Staff) must seek approval from the Treasurer to bypass Budget Cabinet Committee consideration.
 This will only be provided in exceptional circumstances.
 Contact your minister’s office to discuss seeking a bypass.

 Matters for Executive Council